parkjimin0/sample-code/myapp/README.md

 ## Development setup
 1. Seed the database to fill up your hive center: `rake db:seed`
 2. Start to run the app: `rails server` and head to the hive center homepage/port :`localhost:3000`
-3. To view the JSON APIs for 4 functionalities:
+3. To view the JSON APIs:
     - For hives:
         - To view individual hive and cumulative cells by type: `localhost:3000/beehives/:id.json`
     - For cells: